Covid-19: Experts respond to 'mixed bag' of rollbacks

 "With the removal of masking requirements, it will be increasingly important for individuals to choose to mask up in order to protect those who are more vulnerable to Covid and to make sure that others can still safely participate in everyday life."

-Otago University epidemiologist Dr Amanda Kvalsvig noted that Covid-19 was still circulating, and causing deaths every day.
+Otago University epidemiologist Dr Amanda Kvalsvig pointed out Covid-19 was still circulating, and causing deaths every day.

 "Reduced measures mean that disabled and immune-compromised people will now be sharing public spaces with unmasked people who could be a household contact of a case and actively infectious."

-She also saw a need for action on better indoor air quality.
+She likewise saw a need for action on better indoor air quality.

 "But without safe access to public spaces, many disabled people will have to make choices no-one should have to make, between a lockdown - but this time, a private one with no endpoint - or taking on the risk of a life-changing or life-limiting infection."